ariel3259/Store/README.md

  ### Products:

   - GET http://localhost:8000/api/products : Get All products by user and state.
-Needs a token(authorization), subject(int), dni(string) and a state(boolean) by header request.
+Needs a token(authorization), dni(string) and a state(boolean) by header request.
  Returns all products of user.

   - POST http://localhost:8000/api/products : Saves a product.
-Needs a token(authorization), a subject(int) and a dni(string) by header request, and name(string),
+Needs a token(authorization) and a dni(string) by header request, and name(string),
  description(string), price(float) and stock(int) by body request.
 Returns a json object.

   - PUT http://localhost:8000/api/products : Modifies a porduct.
-Needs a token(authorization) and a subject(int), and a name(string), a description(string), a price(float),
+Needs a token(authorization) and a dni(string), and a name(string), a description(string), a price(float),
  a stock(int) and an id(int) by body request.
 Returns a json object.

   - DELETE http://localhost:8000/api/proucts : Deletes a product.
-Needs a token(authorization), a subject(int) and an id(int) by header request.
+Needs a token(authorization), a dni(string) and an id(int) by header request.
 Returns a json object.

   ### Customers:

   - GET http://localhost:8000/api/customers : Get all customers of the user.
-Needs token(authorization), a subject(int), and a dni(string) by header request.
+Needs token(authorization) and a dni(string) by header request.
  Returns all customers of the user.

   - POST http://localhost:8000/api/customers : Save a customer.
-Needs token(authorization), a subject(int), a dni(string) and a product_name(string) by header request, and
+Needs token(authorization), a dni(string) and a product_name(string) by header request, and
   a customerName(string) and items(int).
 Returns a json object.

   - PUT http://localhost:8000/api/customers : Modifies state(customer properties).
-Needs an token(authorization), a subject(int) and an id(int) by header request.
+Needs an token(authorization), a dni(string) and an id(int) by header request.
  Returns a json object.

  ## Copyright: ariel3259